Reeves County License Hearing Guide

 Related Guides

-What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days of your arrest, your driver's license will be automatically suspended.
-There are very limited exceptions to this rule, so acting quickly is critical.
-Don't delay!
+• What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your driver's license will be automatically suspended, regardless of the outcome of your criminal case.

 Automatic License Suspension

-Even if you request an ALR hearing, your license may still be automatically suspended pending the outcome of the hearing.
-The reason for suspension and the length of the suspension depend on whether you took a breath or blood test and, if so, the results.
+Even before your criminal case is resolved, your license can be suspended through the ALR process.
+The grounds for suspension depend on whether you submitted to a breath or blood test and the results.

 If You Took the Breath/Blood Test and Failed